MichaelCurrin/github-reporting-py/docs/usage.md

 ### Static

-Run specific query that does not take variables.
+Run a GraphQL query by filename.
+Choose a static one, that always gives the same output as it has no variables.

 Example: